 Venus in the Blind Spot is another short story collection by Ito.
 One of the standout stories from this collection is The Human Chair, a story originally by the Japanese author Edogawa Ranpo and adapted for manga by Ito.
 In this story, a woman becomes tormented by the idea that someone is living inside her easy chair.
 Another great story in this collection is The Enigma of Amigara Fault, in which a group of explorers are inexplicably drawn to a rock formation in the mountain after an earthquake.
 Claustrophobia and dread run rampant in this collection!

-This recent release, The Liminal Zone tells four short stories about different forms of suffering.
-Religious guilt, anxiety, depression, and grief are just some of the heavy themes explored in these scary stories.
-But of course, because it’s Ito, The Liminal Zone takes these concepts and creates horrific monsters, supernatural energies, and murderous mayhem.
-While it is one of the newer Junji Ito short story collections, it ranks very high on my list of favorites.
+Recent release The Liminal Zone includes four short stories about different forms of suffering.
+Religious guilt, anxiety, depression and grief are just some of the heavy themes explored in these scary stories.
+But of course, because it’s Ito, The Liminal Zone takes these concepts and creates horrific monsters, supernatural energies and murderous mayhem.
+While it is one of the newer Ito short story collections, it ranks very high on my list of favorites.

 Do you have a favorite Junji Ito story?